-Volunteering Abroad at a Kindergarten in Vietnam
+Volunteering Abroad at a Care Centre in Vietnam

-At the kindergartens the class sizes are large, so it is extremely difficult for the local staff to give each child the attention they need.
+At the care centres the class sizes are large, so it is extremely difficult for the local staff to give each child the attention they need.
 Volunteers working here will provide a helping hand, looking after and supporting the children.
 It is also the perfect opportunity to put any skills and interests you have to use, whether it is arts & crafts, or teaching games and songs to the children - your suggestions will always be well received.
 By showing initiative and enthusiasm the options available are endless.